Siyy/3DTools/3DTools/3DTools/README.txt

 from the intersection to compute the texture coordinate that was hit.
 Then from these, we can map from the (u,v) value of the texture coordinate, on to an x,y point on the 2D visual, which is the point we need to place under the mouse.
-More specifically, the code assumes texture coordinates are all in the range (0,0) to (1,1) ñ i.e. upper left to lower right of the image (this is important to know, since your texture coordinates need to be within this range to enable interaction with the 2D content).
+More specifically, the code assumes texture coordinates are all in the range (0,0) to (1,1) ‚Äì i.e. upper left to lower right of the image (this is important to know, since your texture coordinates need to be within this range to enable interaction with the 2D content).
 Then the point on the 2D object that was hit is simply (u * Width, v * Height).

-Thereís one very interesting ìgotchaî though: what happens when one of the 2D objects grabs capture and then you move off the 3D mesh it is on?
+There‚Äôs one very interesting ‚Äúgotcha‚Äù though: what happens when one of the 2D objects grabs capture and then you move off the 3D mesh it is on?
 For example, you select some text, and then move the mouse above that selected text, or click and hold on a button, and then move away from it.
 Correct hidden content positioning becomes more complicated in this case.
 The problem becomes difficult for many reasons.
 In the normal 2D situation, both the mouse position and the 2D content exist in the same plane.
-The transformation that is applied to the 2D content can be used to transform the mouse position to the contentís local coordinate system.
-However in 3D, due to the projection of 3D on to a 2D plane, the mouseís position actually corresponds to a line in 3D space.
+The transformation that is applied to the 2D content can be used to transform the mouse position to the content‚Äôs local coordinate system.
+However in 3D, due to the projection of 3D on to a 2D plane, the mouse‚Äôs position actually corresponds to a line in 3D space.
 In addition, the element with capture could also be mapped to any arbitrary geometry.
 When the mouse is over the 3D object, hit testing tells us where it is relative to the 2D visual.
 When it is off the 3D object, due to the above